 - How the responses to these can be used to prevent future suspicious transactions or false-positives

-This webinar is designed for senior compliance executives who are required to have sufficient knowledge of data science to enable a more data and analytic-driven approach to fighting money laundering and other financial crimes.
+This webinar is designed for senior compliance executives who are required to have sufficient knowledge of data science to enable a more data, analytic-driven approach and automation can fight money laundering and other financial crimes.

 AI and Machine Learning for AML Compliance

 Christine: Our presenters today are Kal Ghadban, director of analytics and data science consulting, and Josip Psihistal, data scientist for CaseWare Analytics.
 So we’re going to start the webinar now.
 And without further ado, I hand over today’s presentation to Kal.

 Kal: Thank you, Christine.
 Hello everyone.
 Again, my name is Kal Ghadban, and I run the analytics and data science practice here at Alessa, really excited to have everyone on this webinar to talk about artificial intelligence and the impact that it’s having on AML today.
 I want to set the stage by first, as you could see, the definition slide.
 I want to set the stage to first discuss and talk about artificial intelligence and machine learning defined, you know.